Suicide and Prevention

 Many campaigns and resources have been delivered or led by people with personal experience with suicide and bereavement.

-An example of one is If U Care Share
+An example of one is If U Care Share.

 This campaign aims to prevent people from getting to the stage of feeling suicidal and instead speaking to someone about personal problems rather than burying them.
 They share real stories from friends/family about the loved ones they have lost from suicide and offer open conversations to people to dispel myths of suicide so they may be well prepared for indications and signs.